brxndxnpx/VBA/Excel/Classes/ColorInfo/README.md

 # ColorInfo

-A color class that contains metadata for RGB, hex, and Microsoft Office's integer (long) color code.
+A color class that contains metadata for RGB, hex, and Microsoft Office's integer (`Long` datatype) color code.
 The color information will change in sync with the last updated property.
 - For example, if the R value in RGB were to change, then the `HexCode` and `ColorCode` properties will also change to match the new color's value.
 - If the `HexCode` were to change then the RGB values and `ColorCode` values will also change to match the new color's value.

+This class/object is primarily used to convert colors, e.g. from RGB to hex.
+- Of course, the methods/functions in the class object can also be set as functions in a module.

 ---